 Things to Remember Here

 - Calendar table needs to be created from the DAX function CALENDAR only in power bi.

-- Start and end dates are referenced by First Date and Last Date to create calendar table from other existing tables.
+- Start and end dates are referenced by First Date and Last Date to create a calendar table from other existing tables.

 Guide to Power BI Calendar.
-Here we discuss how to create a calendar table using DAX function in Power BI along with practical examples.
+Here we discuss how to create a calendar table using the DAX function in Power BI along with practical examples.
 You may learn more about Power BI from the following articles –